ninjadev64/OpenDeck/README.md

 ### Building from source / contributing

 When cloning this repository, make sure to pull its submodules with it (`git submodule update --init` after cloning or `git clone <url> --recurse-submodules`).
 You'll need to ensure that all of the [prerequisites for building a Tauri application](https://tauri.app/start/prerequisites) are satisfied to build OpenDeck, as well as making sure that [Deno](https://deno.com/) is installed.
-On GNU+Linux, you'll also need `libudev` installed for your distribution.
+On Linux, you'll also need `libudev` installed for your distribution.
 You can then use `deno task tauri dev` and `deno task tauri build` to work with OpenDeck.

 Before each commit, please ensure that all of the following are completed:
 1. Rust code has been linted using `cargo clippy` and it discovers no violations